Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 details and photos of the celebration, click here on WORLD TEQUILA DAY 2009.

 Sample Premium and Ultra Premium Tequilas and Mezcals ranging from legendary distilleries to master crafted estate grown brands straight from the heart of Mexico.
-The event will be held Saturday, 31 August 3pm to 7pm at Elings Park, 1298 Las Positas Rd, Santa Barbara, California, 93105.
+The 2014 event was held Saturday, 30 August 3pm to 7pm at Elings Park, 1298 Las Positas Rd, Santa Barbara, California, 93105.
 For more information, visit: Santa Barbara Tequila Harvest Festival

 For more information, call the Tlaquepaque Chamber of Commerce at 1-800-980-9074.

-The annual Spirits of Mexico, the largest, oldest and most comprehensive agave festival in the United States kicks off on September 15th with the main event planned for 21 Sept.
-The event will be held in the Old Town San Diego State Historic Park.
+The annual Spirits of Mexico, the largest, oldest and most comprehensive agave festival in the United States will be held at the Del Mar Faigrounds.
 For more information, visit: Spirits of Mexico San Diego

 To view photos of the 2010 Spirits of Mexico Main Event, visit: Tequila Connection Photo Gallery